sigurdurhaukur/sentimental-analysis-isl/README.md

 1. Download lexicon data from [here](https://arxiv.org/pdf/2005.05672).
 2. Preprocess the data.
 By deduplicating and removing words that are not in the Icelandic language.
 Lemmatizing the words using the ReynirPackage and removing stop words using the list from [here](https://repository.clarin.is/repository/xmlui/handle/20.500.12537/124?locale-attribute=is).
 3. Download the IMDB dataset from [here](https://huggingface.co/datasets/stanfordnlp/imdb).
-The dataset is in English, use the translation model from [here](https://huggingface.co/mideind/nmt-doc-en-is-2022-10) to translate the dataset to Icelandic.
+The dataset is in English, use the translation model from [here](https://huggingface.co/mideind/nmt-doc-en-is-2022-10) to translate the dataset to Icelandic, truncate to max seq length.

 The classes were calculated by lemmatizing the translated IMDB dataset and removing stop words.
 Then each word was checked against the lexicon data and the average sentiment score was calculated for each review.
 The classes were then calculated by calculating which class was the closest to it's maximum sentiment score.